 - Specific customer needs based on the industries you serve

 A cloud strategy roadmap is a plan that outlines the key steps and activities you’ll follow when implementing a cloud solution.
 It helps you understand the various activities involved in the cloud implementation process and provides a path to help you reach your desired outcomes.

 Your cloud strategy includes this implementation roadmap and provides more information on:

 - The current state of operations: What is your current state of operations?
 What challenges or bottlenecks do you face?
 What resources are currently being used?

 - Cloud adoption strategy: How should your cloud adoption strategy align with the current state of operations?
 What should your cloud adoption strategy look like based on your goals and objectives?

 - Cloud implementation roadmap: How should your cloud implementation roadmap align with the existing state of operations?
 What should your cloud implementation roadmap look like based on your cloud adoption strategy?

 A cloud strategy plays a vital role in cloud adoption and migration, enabling organizations across industries to streamline processes, increase collaboration, and cut costs.
-Whether just starting a digital transformation journey or considering a specific cloud solution, you can benefit greatly from a cloud strategy.

 How to get started with a cloud strategy roadmap